mbevand/silentarmy/README.md

 # Implementation details

-The `silentarmy` Python script is actually mostly a lighteight Stratum implementation and job dispatcher that sends Equihash work items to 1 or more instances of `sa-solver --mining` which initializes the solver in a special "mining mode" so it can be controled via stdin/stdout.
+The `silentarmy` Python script is actually mostly a lightweight Stratum implementation which launches in the background one or more instances of `sa-solver --mining` per GPU.
+This "mining mode" enables `sa-solver` to communicate with `silentarmy` using stdin/stdout.
 By default 2 instances of `sa-solver` are launched for each GPU (this can be changed with the `silentarmy --instances N` option.)
 2 instances per GPU usually results in the best performance.

 The `sa-solver` binary invokes the OpenCL kernel which contains the core of the Equihash algorithm.
 My implementation uses two hash tables to avoid having to